alf808/project4-portfolio-optimization/README.md

 1. in addition to Optimization courses, I read udacity's notes at https://github.com/udacity/fend-office-hours/tree/master/Web%20Optimization/Effective%20Optimizations%20for%2060%20FPS and also watched udacity's webcast to help me with the solution: https://plus.google.com/events/c8eah6f0d0t9eretebpm7dqi0ok?authkey=CKaNhtb0quvqKA

-To optimize views/pizza.html, modify views/js/main.js until frames per second rate is 60 fps or higher.
+To optimize pizza project, I modified main.js until frames per second rate is 60 fps or higher.

 1. I took out scrollTop out of the FOR loop in the function updatePositions() in main.js and decreased the number of sliding pizzas from 200 to 20 in document.addEventListener('DOMContentLoaded', function() {}

 1. The screenshot shows that the FPS increased from 30 FPS.
 The 60fps line is now showing in the timeline